Packing List

 Non-water-based sun protection cream

-Toiletry bag including Sunscreen (high factor) and lip balm, hand sanitiser, prescription medication, painkillers – e.g. paracetamol/ibuprofen, compeed or moleskin – for potential blisters
+Toiletry bag including sunscreen (high factor) and lip balm, hand sanitiser, prescription medication, painkillers – e.g. paracetamol/ibuprofen, compeed or moleskin – for potential blisters

-Head torch & spare batteries
+Head torch and spare batteries

 Credit cards (NO bank in Longyearbyen)